 Each scientific computing case study involves about 4 weeks of group work, further personal study and an individual written report.
+The report can be up to 20 pages without penalty.
 The report is independently marked by two assessors, usually the lecturer and another member of faculty.
 A mark out of 75 is awarded for the write-up of the group work and a mark out of 25 is awarded for the write-up of the student's individual extension.
 (If the student has not extended the project, they are given a mark of zero for this part of the project.)
 These marks are then reconciled as described in Section 7.

 Each mathematical modelling case study involves about 6 weeks of group work, a group oral presentation and an individual written report.
+The report can be up to 16 pages without penalty.
 The presentations are given a mark out of 20 (agreed by at least two assessors) and the reports are marked out of 100, normally by the course convenor and the group leader (or another member of faculty if these are the same person).
 The reconciled mark for the written report is then multiplied by 0.8 and added to the presentation mark to give a raw mark for the unit.